nodemcu/nodemcu-firmware/docs/en/modules/uart.md

 - `function` callback function.
   - event "data" has a callback like this: `function(data) end`
   - event "error" has a callback like this: `function(err) end`. `err` could be one of "out_of_memory", "break", "rx_error".
 - `run_input` 0 or 1.
-Only for "data" event on UART 0.
+Only for "data" event on console uart.
 If 0, input from UART will not go into Lua interpreter, can accept binary data.
 If 1, input from UART will go into Lua interpreter, and run.

 To unregister the callback, provide only the "data" parameter.